What Makes Gin the Most Versatile Spirit for Home Bartenders?

 Tasting gin neat reveals the botanical character that mixers can mask.
 Pour a small amount into a tulip-shaped glass, let it breathe for a minute, and nose it gently.
 You might detect citrus peel, coriander seed, angelica root, or exotic spices depending on the brand.

 Take a small sip and let it coat your palate.
 Notice which botanicals come forward first and which linger on the finish.
-Adding a few drops of water can open up subtler aromas.
+Adding a few drops of water can open up subtler aromas that the alcohol strength might suppress.

 Keep notes on what you taste.
 Over time, you will develop a clear picture of which botanical profiles you prefer — and that knowledge makes every future purchase smarter.
 BarShelf lets you attach tasting notes to each bottle in your digital collection, so you never forget what you loved (or what you would skip next time).